Tariqalrehily/goTrip/README.md

 * CSS3
 * Javascript
 * jQuery
-* google map places API
+* Google map places API

 ## Testing

 ### Full width background and Logo:
-Background was giving 100% width, and the logo was center by using flexbox.
+Background was giving 100% width, and the logo was center by using flex box.
 By giving relative position to the background and absolute position to the logo div, logo is responsive at the center of the background image across all screen sizes.
 This was done by testing it on different screen sizes.
 Below the logo, a paragraph describe to the user to find next destination and start exploring.

 ### Country search and City search:
-Two search bars, for the user, convince, the first search bar on the left is a drop-down menu, where the user can select some countries and if is not one of those countries user can select all.
+Two search bars, for the user convince, the first search bar on the left is a drop-down menu, where the user can select some countries and if is not one of those countries user can select all.
 I implemented this by select tag in HTML 5, style it in CSS 3, and JavaScript function setAutocompleteCountry, by using if and else condition, if the user selected all map will be zoom at 2 to show the user the world map, else, bring the map view to the selected country at zoom of 15.
-In style.css I used flex box to center for small screens and side​ on larger screens.
+In style.css file, I used flex box to center for small screens and side​ on larger screens.
 After, on the right is the city search bar, user promoted to enter a city, this was done by using onPlaceChanged function, if the city has geometry bring it the map view and call the search function on it, also restrict the search to the default country, and to place type "cities".
 By using jQuery, on city bar change, the view port will scroll down to bing documentById to the element with the ID map by using offset top.

 ### Type of search:
 1. Hotel (Places to stay - checked)